joysterr/shiftsphere/README.md

 > Keeping track of your schedule and pay

 ## Technologies
+- Vite
-Leveraging the one and only MERN stack
+- MERN stack
+- RESTful APIs